SICILY – The home of the Targa Florio

 THE ISLAND WHERE THE PASSION FOR MOTOR SPORT WAS BORN

-A dramatic race film, incorporating amongst others, the Fiat driven by Nazzaro, who won the 1907 Targa Florio, possibly the restored “Monster” 1911 Fiat S76a and the 1913 Nazzaro Corsa which Nazzaro drove and won the 1913 GIRO round the entire 600 gruelling miles of the island.
+A dramatic race film, incorporating amongst others, the Fiat driven by Nazzaro, who won the 1907 Targa Florio, and the 1913 Nazzaro Corsa which Nazzaro drove and won the 1913 GIRO round the entire 600 grueling miles of the island.